scholarslab/praxis/tutorials/bash/index.md

 [3]: http://www.thegeekstuff.com/2010/04/unix-tar-command-examples/

 \* As humanists, it's our sacred and ancient charge to observe beauty in everything.
-When a human gazes on the console prompt, it becomes a thing of meaning.
+When a human gazes on the console prompt, it refuses to not become at least a quiet analogy.